jinb-park/jinb-park.github.io/index.md

   - Side-channel attacks and defenses
   - Bug finding and Exploitations
 - Privacy preserving deep learing (as known as federated learning)

+## About

+I'm one of (passionate) security researchers and developers.
+I got B.S degree in Department of Software at [Gachon University](https://www.gachon.ac.kr/english/) in 2013.
+Also, I was in [Samsung Software Membership](https://www.secmem.org/) (at Gangnam) from 2011 to 2013.
+Since 2013, I've been working for [Samsung Research](https://research.samsung.com/).

 ## Links